liangzheng816/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 # Step 1: Set up Migration Manager agents

 When migrating file shares with Migration Manager, you first need to set up one or more migration agents.
-This is done by running a setup file on each computer or VM you choose to configure.
+You can run the agent setup file on each computer or VM (virtual machine) you choose to configure.
 You can also group agents by assigning particular migrations to a specific set of agents or separating out agents in groups based on geographical location to optimize performance.

 When you run the setup file, you are prompted for two sets of credentials.
 You need SharePoint Administrator credentials, depending on your destination, and Windows credentials with read access to the source.
 These Windows credentials must have read access to all file shares you plan to migrate.
 This pair of credentials creates a trust with Migration Manager.
 Migration Manager now sees it as an available "agent" to which it can automatically distribute migration tasks.